namespaceciel/ciellab/README.md

 The use of `move_proxy` complicates the brace initialization.
 In this scenario, `v1` behaves as expected, but `v2` does not construct any `Lifetime` objects because it effectively equates to `v3`.

-#### 5. Provide `construct_one_at_end`, it serves as an `emplace_back` operation that does not check for available space, under the assumption that the container has sufficient capacity.
+#### 5. Provide `unchecked_emplace_back`, it serves as an `emplace_back` operation that does not check for available space, under the assumption that the container has sufficient capacity.
 It's crucial to call `reserve` in advance to allocate the necessary memory.

 ```cpp
 #include <ciel/vector>